Jump to:

 1. Better insulation

-Polycarbonate doesn’t accept beating in this category.
-Most plastic greenhouses are made of double-walled material.
-In design, two sheets of film are put together with space between them.
+Polycarbonate panels always beat glass on insulation.
+Most are made of double-walled material – with two sheets of film put together with space between them.
 This internal buffer space makes them a much better heat retainer and insulator.

 Polycarbonate material is also more cost-effective.
 Alongside heat, it’s also a great noise insulator.
-So, if you’re looking for a quiet environment for plants, polycarbonate is the way to go!
+So, if you’re looking for a quiet environment while you are gardening, polycarbonate is the way to go!

 3. Shatter-resistant

-Polycarbonate stands up to the most stringent tests.
-This allows the garden building to hold up under intense pressure.
-Corrugated polycarbonate panels, for one, are virtually indestructible.
+Luckily, polycarbonate greenhouses withstand the most stringent tests.
+Corrugated polycarbonate panels, for instance, are virtually indestructible.

 4. Low maintenance

-For glass structures, a shading system is a must to protect plants from harsh UV rays.
-You’ll also need to be more diligent with venting and airflow in case it gets too hot inside.
+A shading system is a must for glass structures to protect plants from harsh UV rays.
+You’ll also need to be more diligent about venting and airflow in case it gets too hot inside.

 5. Better light diffusion and UV protection

 Plastic overall is far thicker than glass, resulting in better light diffusion.
-Meaning more natural light will spread through, especially provided the windows are polycarbonate.
+This means more natural light will spread through, especially with polycarbonate windows.
 This gives your beautiful plants all the sun exposure they need.

 6. Easier installation

-Glass is a bit more fragile and heavier than Polycarbonate.
-Handling larger glass panes may be difficult due to their size and weight.
-Most glass greenhouses also require professional assembly and often take much longer.
+Glass is a bit more fragile and heavier than polycarbonate.
+Due to their size and weight, handling larger glass panes may be difficult.
+Most glass greenhouses also require professional assembly, which often takes much longer.

 Polycarbonate, in contrast, can be installed in bigger sections and is more lightweight.
 When doing so, extra care is essential, though, to prevent damage to the sheet, especially the edges.
 It also needs to be sealed well along any edge that has been cut.
 Otherwise, moisture, mould, and bugs can get into the void.

-With a Polycarbonate unit, the installation could be done by yourself and a friend with ease.
-This will save you the extra cost of hiring a builder or extra free, unlike you’d have with glass panels.
-What’s more, most come prefab in modular designs that’ll have you up and growing in no time.
+With a polycarbonate unit, the installation could be done easily by yourself and a friend.
+This will save you the extra cost of hiring a builder or installation fees.

 7. Customisable wooden frame

 Polycarbonate units with tough aluminium framing are also available.
 The aluminium frame, paired with a galvanised steel base, ensures a stronger structure.
-As for the look, some come in green and grey colours, adding a greater expression of modern style.
-(The BillyOh Harvester Walk-In Aluminium Polycarbonate Greenhouse makes a great example!)
+Some come in green and grey, adding a greater expression of modern style.
+The BillyOh Harvester Walk-In Aluminium Polycarbonate Greenhouse is a fitting example.

 8. Cost-effective

-The cost for both designs can vary depending on the source and quality of the material.
+The cost for both polycarbonate and glass designs can vary depending on the source and quality of the material.
 Sure, you can save a good deal of money by building your own greenhouse from reclaimed glass panels.
 Yet, this can be difficult and requires expertise.

-Lucky for you, a Polycarbonate unit is much cheaper, and there are plenty of options out there.
+Polycarbonate units are much cheaper, and there are plenty of options.
 Invest in a quality product from a reliable store to guarantee a longer lifespan.
-Garden Buildings Direct can be your one-stop shop for plastic greenhouses for sale!
+Look no further than Garden Buildings Direct for all your greenhouse needs!

 9. Extended growing season